 Nevada DMV Practical Road Test Tips

 Driving Is a complex and demanding skill.
-Every one planning to take the DMV road test needs to be aware of all the elements that form the foundation of a safe and responsible driver.
-Including knowledge of risk prevention and avoidance.
-Understanding the vehicle, vehicle handling, perception and risk management, the rules of the road, interacting with other drivers, driver behavior, attention.
+Everyone planning to take the DMV road test must be aware of all the elements that form the foundation of a safe and responsible driver.

 The driver is responsible for the safety of their passengers.
 In this case, the DMV examiner.
-Their job is assessment not instruction.
+Their job is an assessment, not instruction.

-Consistent practice makes all the difference in my opinion.
-Teens that only drive an hour or two a week have a decreased chance of passing then those that drive everyday or at least 4-5 times per week.
-50 hours is a bare minimum.
-It takes a year of daily driving to become an experienced, confident and well rounded driver.
+Consistent practice makes all the difference, in my opinion.
+Individuals that only drive an hour or two a week have a decreased chance of passing than those that drive every day or at least 4-to 5 times per week.

 Here are some guidelines and reminders.

 Remember to put the seat belt on before you start the car.

 The examiner will check the vehicle's signals, brake lights, and horn.
 If the windshield is cracked, a mirror is broken, or tires are bald, they may decline to do the test.